Hosted by Jamie @ The Perpetual Page Turner

 Again, I’m torn between Magneo (Magnus x Cleo from Falling Kingdoms), Pynch (Ronan Lynch x Adam Parrish from the Raven Cycle), or my beloved Fitz/the Fool (from Robin Hobb’s Realm of the Elderlings series) who are not actually a couple… at least, not yet (hey, a girl can dream!).
 Screw it, I’m going down with this ship – Fitz and the Fool all the way!!

-19. Favorite Non-Romantic Relationship Of The Year
+19. Favourite Non-Romantic Relationship Of The Year

 Fitz and the Fool mainly because their bond is not overtly romantic (no matter how much my shipper heart longs for it).

 I’m beginning to sound like a broken record here, but Fool’s Quest!
+I just can’t get over this one… it’s everything I wanted.

 21. Best Book You Read In 2016 That You Read Based SOLELY On A Recommendation From Somebody Else/Peer Pressure